HemalathaNK/Matrimony-Application/README.md

 2. `signup_fun`: Handles user registration.

-3. video_view: Likely related to video functionality.
+3. `video_view`: Likely related to video functionality.

-4. home_page: Displays all registered users.
+4. `home_page`: Displays all registered users.

-5. brides_profiles: Displays only female profiles (photo, name, age, job, and a "See Details" button).
+5. `brides_profiles`: Displays only female profiles (photo, name, age, job, and a "See Details" button).

-6. grooms_profiles: Displays only male profiles (photo, name, age, job, and a "See Details" button).
+6. `grooms_profiles`: Displays only male profiles (photo, name, age, job, and a "See Details" button).

-7. bride_details: Shows full details of a bride when clicked from brides_profiles.
+7. `bride_details`: Shows full details of a bride when clicked from brides_profiles.

-8. groom_details: Shows full details of a groom when clicked from grooms_profiles.
+8. `groom_details`: Shows full details of a groom when clicked from grooms_profiles.

-9. see_details: Shows complete profile details when accessed from home_page.
+9. `see_details`: Shows complete profile details when accessed from home_page.

-10. profile_fun: Allows the currently logged-in user to access, update, and delete their profile.
+10. `profile_fun`: Allows the currently logged-in user to access, update, and delete their profile.

-11. update_profile: Updates the logged-in user's profile.
+11. `update_profile`: Updates the logged-in user's profile.

-12. delete_profile: Deletes the logged-in user's profile.
+12. `delete_profile`: Deletes the logged-in user's profile.

-13. search_profiles: Provides search functionality for profiles.
+13. `search_profiles`: Provides search functionality for profiles.

-14. logout_fun: Logs out the user.
+14. `logout_fun`: Logs out the user.

-Additional Notes
+## Additional Notes

-The project uses Django ORM for database operations.
+* The project uses Django ORM for database operations.

-It also utilizes Django Template Language (DTL), also known as Jinja language.
+* It also utilizes Django Template Language (DTL), also known as Jinja language.

-Ensure you have Django installed before running the project.
+* Ensure you have Django installed before running the project.

-If any errors occur, check the official documentation for troubleshooting.
+* If any errors occur, check the official documentation for troubleshooting.

-Secure user data by configuring Django settings properly.
+* Secure user data by configuring Django settings properly.

 ## Conclusion